Alojzije Mišić: Appointment

-The government in Sarajevo considered Lulić to be unfit because he was living in Rome and as a Dalmatian would not handle a Herzegovinian diocese.
-The Austrian-Hungarian authorities were repulsed by anyone from Rome and who did not adopt the monarchy's liberal policies of Josephinism.
+The government in Sarajevo considered Lulić unfit because he was living in Rome and, as a Dalmatian, would not handle a Herzegovinian diocese.
+The Austrian-Hungarian authorities were repulsed by anyone from Rome who did not adopt the monarchy's liberal policies of Josephinism.
 The government in Sarajevo considered Mišić to be more qualified than the other two candidates.
-The government in Vienna informed Rome about its intention to name Mišić as the bishop coadjutor but Rome was balanced between the suggestions of the Austrian-Hungarian authorities and of Buconjić, and opted to wait until Buconjić's death to resolve the issue.
+The government in Vienna informed Rome about its intention to name Mišić as the bishop coadjutor but Rome was balanced between the suggestions of the Austrian-Hungarian authorities and Buconjić and opted to wait until Buconjić's death to resolve the issue.

 Buconjić died in Mostar on 8 December 1910 and was buried in the city's Church of Saint Peter and Paul.
 As requested by the canon law, on 19 December 1910, the Metropolitan Archbishop Stadler named Lazar Lazarević administrator in spiritual matters of the two Herzegovinian dioceses.
-The material care of the dioceses was given to Glavaš, who used his position to further enrich the Franciscan Province of Herzegovina.
-He informed the government in Vienna about his appointments and proposed Ivan Šarić, Tomo Igrc and Ivan Dujmušić as candidates for the new bishop in Mostar, noting he also considered Herzegovinian Franciscans but in his conscientiousness could not propose any of them.
+The material care of the dioceses was given to Glavaš, who used his position to enrich the Franciscan Province of Herzegovina further.
+He informed the government in Vienna about his appointments.
+He proposed Ivan Šarić, Tomo Igrc, and Ivan Dujmušić as candidates for the new bishop in Mostar, noting he also considered Herzegovinian Franciscans but, in his conscientiousness, could not propose any of them.
 His proposals were quickly dismissed because the Austrian-Hungarian authorities preferred Franciscans over diocesan clergy and wanted a Franciscan to be the new bishop.

-Even though Rome supported Buconjić's first choice Lulić, after his death, the Austrian-Hungarian authorities did not consider Lulić a serious candidate.
-Rome did not support Vienna's choice of Mišić because of his conflict with Archbishop Stadler and started to seek its own candidates.
+Even though Rome supported Buconjić's first choice, Lulić, the Austrian-Hungarian authorities did not consider Lulić a serious candidate after his death.
+Rome did not support Vienna's choice of Mišić because he conflicted with Archbishop Stadler and started to seek his candidates.
 After the friction about the candidates for bishop in Mostar, the Austrian-Hungarian authorities officially proposed Mišić to Rome for the post for the second time on 5 January 1912.
-The pope accepted the proposal so Burián asked the emperor to appoint Mišić, which the emperor did on 14 February.
+The pope accepted the proposal, so Burián asked the emperor to appoint Mišić, which the emperor did on 14 February.
 On 5 March 1912, the Austrian-Hungarian Minister of Finances Leon Biliński officially informed Mišić about the appointment.
 The pope proclaimed Mišić the new bishop on 29 April 1912.
 On 11 June 1912, Mišić left for Rome for consecration.